Dean Michael Wiwchar: Wolfpack Hitman

 Upon his release on parole in 2010, Wiwchar went to work as a hitman for the Alkhalil family and through them the Wolfpack Alliance.
 Wiwchar usually worked for Robby Alkhalil, who called him "my best hitter".
 Wiwchar lived in an expensive house at 13380-108th Avenue in Surrey.
 Wiwchar had no formal job, but the police found inside of his house after his arrest three wigs, two false moustaches, two false beards, two bags of hair, two tins of modelling wax, one tin of gum to fasten false noses to his face and numerous latex face masks.
 He also owned liquid latex for distorting his face.
 In an ottoman in his living room, Wiwchar hid a bulletproof vest, handcuffs, 7 handguns, an Uzi submachine gun, two other assault rifles, two shotguns and plus enough ammunition to sustain a lengthy shoot-out.
 The handguns that Wiwchar owned were a Smith & Wesson, a Ruger, a Colt, a SIG Sauer, a Heckler & Koch, a Taurus and a Norinco.
 Wiwchar also kept two handguns and a pair of latex gloves in his car in case he needed to kill someone in a hurry.
 He regarded the lifetime weapons ban placed on him as a joke that he had no intention of ever abiding by.
 Like other members of the Wolfpack, Wiwchar communicated obsessively via encrypted texts on the Pretty Good Privacy network, where they often wrote frankly about their plans to commit crimes such as murder.
 As Wiwchar was fond of video games, his Wolfpack codenames were Zelda and WrathOfTitans.

 On 17 January 2012, the gangster Sandip "Dip" Duhre was shot dead in the lobby of the Sheraton Wall Centre in downtown Vancouver.
 The gunman who killed Duhre walked with a pronounced limp.
-Wiwchar is currently on trial for first-degree murder as the Crown alleges he was the man who killed Duhre.